-It was donation based although they recommended $50 a night so that’s $150 for a 3 day meditation course.
+It’s donation based although they recommended $55 a night so that’s $110 for a 2 day meditation course.
 It doesn’t get more value for money in Sydney!
 The food was vegetarian so I was unsure how much would be vegan but thought I could always get around it somehow.

-I also knew it wasn’t going to be just sitting meditation with a mixture of Tai Chi, walking meditation and chanting thrown in.
+I also knew it wasn’t going to be just sitting meditation with a mixture of Tai Chi, walking meditation, dhamma talks and chanting thrown in.

 Here’s the course schedule:

 - 5:30am Morning Chanting (30 minutes or so) & Meditation (1 hour)